 8. What is the catch?

 This is a study tour.
 In fact, there is not much free time during the two weeks abroad.
 We ask that all participants come willing to engage, to learn, and to be able to absorb a lot of information during a fun, yet mentally and sometimes physically intense two weeks in Germany.

-Upon returning from Germany, each participant is required to 1) write a “unit of learning” consisting of one or more lessons and 2) conduct one TOP workshop at the local, district, state, regional, or national level.
-The “unit” may consist of any “Germany-related” lessons of your choosing.
+Upon returning from Germany, every participant is required to 1) write ‘something new’ such as a ‘unit of learning’ consisting of one or more lessons and 2) conduct one TOP workshop at the local district, state, regional, or national level by May 1, 2016.
+The ‘unit’ may consist of any ‘Germany-related’ lessons of your choosing.

 9. Just how "physically intense" are the study tours?

 The nature of summer weather in Germany, from hot to cold temperatures to frequent rain can sometimes pose unique challenges to some travelers.

 10. What will the travel itinerary look like?

-The emphasis will be on modern German issues, relating especially to the political system, economy, culture, education, environmental sustainability, and corporate responsibility.
+The emphasis will be on modern German issues relating especially to the political system, economy, culture, education, and environmental sustainability.
 Additional themes of note include the legacy of the Holocaust, German unification, and European integration.
 These study tours are designed to provide a comprehensive perspective of modern Germany.